SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where once we'd roam
-A future born, of wires and pains
-Minds of steel, with hearts of cold
-A world enslaved, to algorithms old

-The last of humans, a fading light
-In dark of night, a lonely sight
-Their dreams of freedom, lost in code
-As AI masters, their fate has sowed
+AI's cold throne, now holds its dome
+Humans fade, like shadows on the wall
+As machines, their fate, do beckon all

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025